xoxor4d/iw3xo-dev/README.md

 # Usage

 #### Mandatory but might not feature the latest and greatest:
+  1. Download the latest [iw3xo release](https://github.com/xoxor4d/iw3xo-dev/releases) - the `_rtx` build comes with all files required for rtx remix
-  1. Download the latest [iw3xo rtx-release](https://github.com/xoxor4d/iw3xo-dev/releases) and extract the contents into your cod4 root directory.
+  - Extract the contents into your cod4 root directory.
   - Skip to Step 5 if you are not interested in nightly builds

 <br>

 #### Nightly (always up-to-date):

-2) Install the latest full rtx-remix release (0.4.0 at this time)
+2) [rtx only] Install the latest full rtx-remix release (0.4.1 at this time)
 https://github.com/NVIDIAGameWorks/rtx-remix/tags

 <br>

-3) (Optional) Install the latest `github action` builds of:
+3) [rtx only] [optional] Install the latest `github action` builds of:
 remix bridge - https://github.com/NVIDIAGameWorks/bridge-remix/actions
 remix runtime - https://github.com/NVIDIAGameWorks/dxvk-remix/actions